 Invoice factoring might be costly, but it could be easier to qualify for since eligibility depends on your clients and their invoices.
 It also doesn’t involve debt repayments, which can hamper your business as it tries to recover from a loss in revenue.
 But it can take anywhere from a day to a few weeks to get your funds.

-Compare invoice factoring providers today
+Compare invoice factoring and financing providers today

 Consider nonrecourse factoring